 - For "credit default information", from our subscribers (including debt collectors) when a consumer defaults on an account.
 Our subscribers must not list a default until it is at least 30 days overdue.

-We use credit information to provide our credit reporting services to our subscribers and for any other purpose that the Code allows us to.
+We use credit information to provide our credit reporting services to our subscribers and for any other purpose that the Act allows us to.
 When they use our credit reporting services, we disclose credit information to them.
 For example, when we provide our consumer credit reporting service to a subscriber, we disclose credit information to the subscriber about the consumer the subscriber is enquiring about.
 We do not decide whether the subscriber will extend credit to the consumer, we provide them with information that helps them to make that decision.

 The Summary has also been translated into a number of different languages.
 To view any of these please select the relevant language here: Maori, Samoan, Simplified Chinese, Traditional Chinese, Arabic, Farsi, Fijian, Hindi, Korean, Spanish or Tongan.